 The verdict on satellite broadband

-Satellite broadband installation costs are much higher than conventional fixed-line broadband.
-However, satellite broadband may provide a solution to those who can't get a broadband connection through a copper or cable line.
+Satellite broadband installation costs are much higher than conventional fixed-line broadband but satellite packages do provide a solution to those who can't get a broadband connection through a copper or cable line.